c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups/optimum.md

 ## Write up

-Started with the nmap scan to see the open ports.
+I started with the nmap scan to see the open ports.

 ```
 nmap -sV -sC -oA nmap 10.10.10.8
 ```

-Generated 3 nmap output files
+Generated 3 nmap output files and opened the nmap.nmap file.

-Opened the nmap.nmap file, this is the content of the file
+This is the content of the nmap.nmap file

 `# Nmap 7.50 scan initiated Mon Jul 10 21:13:26 2017 as: nmap -sV -sC -oA nmap 10.10.10.8`